 Tips for Staying Safe on Halloween

 With the start of fall comes cooler weather, changing leaves, warmer clothes, and fun holidays such as Halloween.
 Children and adults alike enjoy dressing up in costumes, attending parties, and going trick or treating.
 While Halloween is a fun holiday for the whole family, it is important to keep safety in mind when enjoying the festivities.
-Continue reading for some Halloween safety tips for the whole family.
+Continue reading and watch Blippi's special message for some Halloween safety tips for the whole family

 Trick or Treat Safety